 After the first year, Detroit Mercy Law helps students make the transition from school to practice, from a theoretical approach to a practical approach.
-Students continue to hone their legal research and writing skills with legal writing assignments in all required courses.
-Because these assignments are coordinated among the required courses, students undertake a wide range of writing projects about key issues in Evidence, Professional Responsibility, and Constitutional Law.
+Students continue to hone their legal research and writing skills ..
 Students also participate in a required clinic, bringing them face-to-face with real clients with real problems, and select an international or comparative law course to become familiar with other legal systems.